 In the back area, there is a small garden with trees and various plants.

-This is a great spot to relax at during the day as there is plenty of shade and quite a few tables you can utilize.
+This is a great spot to relax during the day as there is plenty of shade and quite a few tables you can utilize.

 Be sure to walk through the garden and check out the big stone flower fountain in the back.
-It’s a super cool place to grab a photo with the concert hall walls behind it.
+It’s a cool place to grab a photo with the concert hall walls behind it.

 If you are wondering what the inside looks like, here is a short video of it.